danlafeir/fbLikeTrackerApp/README.md

 I am hoping to add a search functionality to it so you don't need to know what page url is.

-I made this to practice with the FB api and angularjs (I highly reccomend angularjs)
+I made this to practice with the FB api and angularjs